thompson-ad/CoachdBy/README.md

 ## To-Do List

-- [ ] Auth will be magic link
-- [ ] Set up magic link via coach and client into the app
+- [ ] Store effectively, render on the client screen

 ### 1. Reconfigure expo app to use tamagui with expo router